 Most of the U.S. Army's welfare facilities are open to USFJ employees.
 During my lunch time, I go to the fitness gym or golf range to refresh myself.
-In my office, we have a dance club and some of my practice dancing during lunch
+In my office, we have a dance club and some of my co-workers

 Break Time Sometimes we have laid-back meetings with my co-workers over a cup of coffee, and exchange ideas with my boss.
-My boss always brings us some American snacks which I
+My boss always brings us some American snacks which I appreciate it.